shabicreations033/AI-Smart-Warehouse-and-Delivery-Management-System/README.md

 - **Node.js & Express.js:** For the core application server.
 - **MongoDB:** NoSQL database for storing all application data.
 - **Mongoose:** Object Data Modeling (ODM) library for MongoDB.
-- **Express Session & bcrypt.js:** For authentication and security.
+- **Passport.js (`passport`, `passport-local`, `passport-google-oauth20`):** For robust, unified authentication handling both traditional and OAuth 2.0 strategies.
+- **bcrypt.js:** For secure password hashing.
 - **Express Validator:** For input validation and sanitization.

 #### **Frontend**
 - **EJS (Embedded JavaScript templates):** For server-side rendering of dynamic HTML.
-- **CSS3:** A custom-built modern theme with variables, a responsive layout, and animations.
+- **CSS3:** A custom-built modern theme with variables, a professional color palette, glass morphism effects, and a fully responsive layout.
 - **JavaScript (Client-Side):** For interactive components like the admin sidebar, dynamic forms, and chart rendering.
 - **Chart.js:** For data visualization on the Admin dashboard.
 - **Leaflet.js:** For displaying the interactive map on the route optimization page.
+- **Font Awesome:** For a clean and modern icon set.

 #### **AI Services (Python Microservice)**
 - **Python & Flask:** A lightweight web server to expose AI features as an API.